Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a ticket with Google Billing Support to ask them to send the invoice to your company.
 - [x] Change the billing account of your projects to the billing account of your company.

+The correct answer is:

+**4. Change the billing account of your projects to the billing account of your company.**

+### Explanation:

+**Option 4: Change the billing account of your projects to the billing account of your company.**
+- **Direct Solution:** This option directly addresses the requirement to streamline the billing process by charging the costs of your projects to your company’s billing account.
+By changing the billing account associated with your projects, you ensure that all future expenses are billed to your company’s account and included in their monthly invoice.
+- **Simplicity and Efficiency:** This method is straightforward and efficient.
+It ensures that all costs are consolidated under the company's billing account, simplifying the billing and reconciliation process for the financial team.

+**Why Other Options are Wrong:**

+**Option 1: Grant the financial team the IAM role of Billing Account User on the billing account linked to your credit card.**
+- **Incorrect Scope:** This does not change the billing source of the projects.
+It only gives the financial team access to the existing billing account linked to your credit card, which doesn’t help in consolidating the expenses under the company’s account.

+**Option 2: Set up BigQuery billing export and grant your financial department IAM access to query the data.**
+- **Monitoring Only:** This option allows the financial team to monitor and analyze billing data but does not change where the costs are billed.
+It doesn’t address the need to charge the costs to the company’s billing account.

+**Option 3: Create a ticket with Google Billing Support to ask them to send the invoice to your company.**
+- **Not Automated:** This option might result in a temporary solution but does not provide an automated or long-term fix.
+Changing the billing account ensures all future charges are directed appropriately without needing ongoing manual intervention.

+### Conclusion:

+Option 4 is the most appropriate and efficient solution to ensure that all project costs are charged to the company’s billing account, thereby streamlining the billing process and aligning with the company’s financial policies.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are running a data warehouse on BigQuery.
 A partner company is offering a recommendation engine based on the data in your data warehouse.
 The partner company is also running their application on Google Cloud.
 They manage the resources in their own project, but they need access to the BigQuery dataset in your project.
 You want to provide the partner company with access to the dataset.
 What should you do?